As of 5/16/23:

 It turned out nobody had ever built a certified commercial kitchen on farm property before.
 A year had passed by the time we were able to obtain the precious building permit..that included a requirement for a special septic system (that could service a large restaurant)...and septic systems don't come cheap.
 Oh well...

-We broke ground on April 13, 2018 (just before the Great Flood that devastated Kauai's north shore) and finished construction, complete with Health Department certification, on December 14, 2018.
+We broke ground on April 13, 2018 (one day before the Great Flood that devastated Kauai's north shore) and finished construction, complete with Health Department certification, on December 14, 2018.
 It was all we'd hoped for!
 NOW we could make chocolate.
 Check out The HouLau Process for more on this.